-Even though the game's locations vary substantially from one stage to the next, the same cannot be said of the gameplay, which sadly does little to maintain the player's interest crolling beat 'em ups once ruled the arcades, with titles such as Double Dragon and Final Fight guzzling up countless coins around the globe.
-The arrival of 16bit technology allowed programmers to reproduce faithful conversions for home systems, and these were received with no less enthusiasm.
-Indeed, as one of the first SNES releases, Final Fight caused quite a stir when it first appeared on Nintendo's 16bit console.
-Sega responded with Streets of Rage, which, despite not having a coin-op parentage, certainly wasn't afraid to show its influences.
-The genre more or less died with the gradual disappearance of the 16bit market, but is set to make a resurgence with Core Design's Fighting Force.
-The first noticeable feature is the fact that a gap of several years hasn't helped designers to come up with a stronger, more plausible plot for a scrolling beat 'em up.
-This time, Dr Zeng, a brilliant - yet, obligatorily, mad - scientist convinces himself the year 2000 will bring about Armageddon.
-When the fateful day finally arrives and nothing happens, Zeng and his cult members make it their responsibility to end the world themselves.
-This, of course, is where players come in: after choosing one of the four Fighting Force members, they set off to battle Zeng's deranged followers through 25 action-packed stages.
-As well as possessing a variety of moves, each character can also perform a special attack, particularly useful when surrounded by enemies.
-More satisfying, though, is the ability to pick up just about any object and use it as a weapon.
-Destroy a car, for example, and its wheels can be thrown at opponents.
-Similarly, metal bars from barriers can be yanked away from their original position and put to better use against Zeng's crazy army.
+Even though the game's locations vary substantially from one stage to the next, the same cannot be said of the gameplay, which sadly does little to maintain the player's interest from barriers can be yanked away from their original position and put to better use against Zeng's crazy army.
 For about five stages this is all great fun, but Fighting Force's major drawback soon becomes apparent.
 There is no lack of action, yet - apart from an unexciting boss level every so often - there is little change in gameplay.
 Players simply fight group after group of enemies until they move on to the next stage and repeat the exercise against new backdrops.
 Plug in a second joypad and the experience is more enjoyable (as the usual banter is exchanged), but it ultimately suffers from predictable monotony.
 In its efforts to reinterpret the scrolling beat 'em up, Core has overlooked the need to update the genre's gameplay.
 As a result, Fighting Force is a game based on something that will, to most players, be better left as a fond memory of times gone by.
 Edge rating:

 One of Fighting Force's strengths is the level of interactivity offered between the characters and the backgrounds.
 Just about any object can be destroyed, revealing weapons or energy icons

-E ® Format: PlayStation Publisher: Eidos
+E S Format: PlayStation Publisher: Eidos

-0 Developer: Core Price: £45 Release: Out now (UK)
+ā Developer: Core Price: £45 Release: Out now (UK)

-TESTSCREEN EDGE DECEMBER 1997
+EDGE DECEMBER 1997

 Sub Culture